Skip to content

 ('E', 23)

-Adaptability: Adaptive sorting leverages existing order information within the input data to reduce computational effort, achieving more optimal time efficiency.
-The best-case time complexity of adaptive sorting algorithms is typically better than their average-case time complexity.
+Adaptability: Adaptive sorting can utilize the existing order information in the input data to reduce the amount of computation, achieving better time efficiency.
+The best-case time complexity of adaptive sorting algorithms is typically better than the average time complexity.

-Comparison-based: Comparison-based sorting relies on comparison operators (\(<\), \(=\), \(>\)) to determine the relative order of elements and thus sort the entire array, with the theoretical optimal time complexity being \(O(n \log n)\).
-Meanwhile, non-comparison sorting does not use comparison operators and can achieve a time complexity of \(O(n)\), but its versatility is relatively poor.
+Comparison-based or not: Comparison-based sorting relies on comparison operators (\(<\), \(=\), \(>\)) to determine the relative order of elements, thereby sorting the entire array, with a theoretical optimal time complexity of \(O(n \log n)\).
+Non-comparison sorting does not use comparison operators and can achieve a time complexity of \(O(n)\), but its versatility is relatively limited.

-Fast execution, in-place, stable, adaptive, and versatile.
-Clearly, no sorting algorithm that combines all these features has been found to date.
+Fast execution, in-place, stable, adaptive, good versatility.
+Clearly, no sorting algorithm has been discovered to date that combines all of these characteristics.
 Therefore, when selecting a sorting algorithm, it is necessary to decide based on the specific characteristics of the data and the requirements of the problem.

-Next, we will learn about various sorting algorithms together and analyze the advantages and disadvantages of each based on the above evaluation dimensions.
+Next, we will learn about various sorting algorithms together and analyze the advantages and disadvantages of each sorting algorithm based on the above evaluation dimensions.